Ultralight Backpacking Tent

 $430, 2 lbs.
 1 oz./948g

-Sleeping in this ultralight tent while backpacking a section of the Arizona Trail along the Gila River in the first days of April, I had a chance to not only test its performance, but also to consider the unique little niche it fills.
+Sleeping in this ultralight tent while backpacking a section of the Arizona Trail along the Gila River in the first days of April, camping in Idaho’s City of Rocks in June, and backpacking the Nigel, Cataract, and Cline Passes Route in the Canadian Rockies in August, I had a chance to not only test its performance, but also to consider the unique little niche it fills.
 If you’re seeking the lightest and most packable shelter that possesses all the ease of use, protection, and convenience of traditional double-wall tents as well as a degree of livability that will suit many backpackers, the Hornet Osmo 2p offers much to like.

-We had moderate wind at times, lows in the 30s and 40s, and no precipitation on that Arizona Trail hike.
-While I intend to use the Hornet Osmo 2p more to augment this review, I think what most distinguishes it from its closest competitors is less about weather—tents with this structural design in this weight class will deliver enough protection for most backpackers—and more about details that are easily overlooked but play a noticeable role in how much you’ll like a tent.
+I think what most distinguishes the Hornet Osmo from its closest competitors is less about weather—tents with this structural design in this weight class will deliver enough protection for most backpackers—and more about details that are easily overlooked but play a noticeable role in how much you’ll like a tent.

 Nemo’s Hornet Osmo 2p belongs to a small club of semi-freestanding, two-person, two-door, double-wall tents weighing precisely or barely over two pounds/907 grams.
 These tents share similar designs on a macro scale but differ mostly at the micro level, in details that impact the user experience in almost every aspect from setup to interior and vestibule space.